 - or if you need help in completing the AOR form

-- Document showing surrogate appointed by a court or authorized under State or other applicable law.
-Note: A surrogate could include, but is not limited to, a court appointed guardian, an individual who has Durable Power of Attorney or a health care proxy, or a person designated under a health care consent statue.
+- Document showing an individual authorized by a court or authorized under State or other applicable law.
+An authorized individual could include, but is not limited to, a court appointed guardian, an individual with durable power of attorney, a health care proxy, a person designated under a health care consent statute or an executor of an estate.
+Legal authorization documentation is valid until its expiration date noted in the document, unless revoked.

-- The CMS-1696 Appointment of Representative form.
-Note: A completed AOR form is valid for one year from the date of signature.
+- Completed CMS-1696 appointment of representative (AOR) form.
+A completed AOR form is valid for one year from the date it has signatures for you and your appointee, unless revoked.